Fi3/merx/README.md

 types with operator overloading.

 An asset can not owe a negative amount but can be either a credit or a debit, so that it must be explicitly stated when a negative amount is an option.
+(If a function accept Asset it means that work on both positive or negative amounts, but when it accept Credit or Debt you can be sure that it works only on positive or only on negative amounts.

 Every time that an asset's amount overcome the upper bound [an Error is returned][TODO].
 If an asset do not specify an upper bound, then [`i128` is used as inner value of the asset and the upper